What Is The ‘Payment Period’ For Income Protection Insurance?

 Income Protection Payment Periods: Watch Our Expert FAQ Video

 You’ll see the term ‘payment period’ on your Income Protection policy documents, but what does it mean?
 How does it impact your policy?
-Our very own, Ben Brooks, explains the term so you better understand your cover.
+Watch the below short video to find out.
 Just press play! 👇

 What Is A Payment Period?